Orange County Motorcycle Accident Lawyers

 Consult With A Personal Injury Attorney

-After an accident, you might wonder, β€œDo I need a personal injury lawyer?”
-The answer to this is a resounding yes.
+After an accident, you might wonder, “Do I need a personal injury lawyer?”
+It’s not mandatory to hire a lawyer for every personal injury case.
+However, consulting with an attorney can provide valuable guidance and support in navigating the legal process.
 An experienced motorcycle accident attorney in Orange County can review your policy and assess your claim.
-They can also negotiate with insurance companies on your behalf, making sure you receive a fair settlement that covers all the damages you sustained.Β
+We can assist in negotiating with insurance companies on your behalf, providing representation to address your concerns.

-The Problem With Motorcycle Accidents In Orange County
+Statistics For Motorcycle Accidents In Orange County

 Orange County has over 57,140 registered motorcycles.
-Due to the sheer number of active drivers who take to the road every day in the county, the increasing rate of motorcycle-related crashes comes as no surprise.Β
+Due to the sheer number of active drivers who take to the road every day in the county, the increasing rate of motorcycle-related crashes comes as no surprise.

 In the past five years, Orange County has ranked fourth among the counties in California with the most motorcyclist fatalities and serious injuries.
 Data from a 2021 OTS crash ranking shows that 726 motorcycle accidents were reported in Orange County, 565 of which resulted in fatalities.
 The number of cases increased by 3% from the previous year.

-Frequently Asked Questions
+Frequently Asked Questions About Motorcycle Accident Cases

 As stated in the California Vehicle Code (CVC), the motorcycle driver and his or her passenger should wear a helmet that meets the DOT’s requirements and standards.